Strong Law Offices represents workers who have suffered the following injuries on the job, or due to workplace conditions or repetitive stress:

 Contact a Workers' Compensation Attorney

-For more information about seeking a workers' comp settlement after suffering a nerve or repetitive motion injury, contact our law offices in Peoria, Springfield, or Bloomington, Illinois.
+For more information about seeking a workers' comp settlement after suffering a nerve or repetitive motion injury, contact our law offices in Peoria, Springfield, Bloomington or Decatur, Illinois.

 When You Have Been Injured, Get Strong — We Are On Your Side